ucfninf/Plant-monitor-Yuhua-Jin/README.md

-## Key Features:
-- Real-time data monitoring
-- Early detection of plant diseases and nutritional deficiencies, and alerts for unfavorable conditions.
-- Recommendations for maintaining a balanced and healthy growth environment.

 ## Purposes of this idea:
 - Plant Health Care: The device aims to offer early - detection of plant diseases and nutritional deficiencies to maintain plant health.
 - Maintaining Ecological Balance: Emphasizing the importance of ecological balance to ensure the overall health and vitality of the plants.
-- Soil and Environmental Management: The system will provide insights into maintaining the ideal soil and environmental conditions for Blue Jacket Hyacinthus growth.
+- Soil and Environmental Management: The system will provide insights into maintaining the ideal soil and environmental conditions for Blue Jacket Hyacinth's growth.

 ## Future enhancement:
 - To add more functions such as a light exposure sensor, pH level detection, and others to monitor the plant at the next level.